mbadenas/gaialamost/README.md

 # gaialamost
-This repository contains a GaiaEDR3/LAMOST Catalogue of Polluted White Dwarfs (Badenas-Agusti 2024, Submitted to MNRAS)
+This repository contains a GaiaEDR3/LAMOST Catalogue of Polluted White Dwarfs (Badenas-Agusti 2024, Accepted for MNRAS publication)